 Liverpool have maintained their wonderful European home record since Jurgen Klopp took charge, producing some of their best ever performances in the competition under the German.

-Still unbeaten, Klopp has won 13 of 18 European encounters at Anfield and has a knack for making the Reds turn up when they really need it.
+Klopp has won 17 of 22 European encounters at Anfield, losing none, and has a knack for making the Reds turn up when they really need it.
 That run includes some of the greatest nights of the clubs history.

-And we’ve ranked each of those 18 performances under the German on Merseyside.
+We’ve ranked each of those 22 performances under the German on Merseyside.

 This was just Klopp’s second game in charge of Liverpool, and the malaise which hung over the latter months of Brendan Rodgers’ reign took some time to shake off.

 A well-taken free-kick from Emre Can was the only highlight of the game, as Liverpool couldn’t find a winner despite playing for an hour against 10 men.